justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 <!-- it returns http://example.org/adrum.1%3Cu%3Efoo.js -->
 ```

-Although it looks like a dead at the first glance, we knew a bypass to this already and which is a custom protocol that does not support percent-encoding.
+Although it looks like a dead at the first glance, we knew a bypass to this already and which is a custom protocol that does not enforce percent-encoding.
 One of them is `cid:`, so by sending the below payload the alert pops out.

 ```html